Home / Journals / PHYTON / Vol.84, No.1, 2015

 Phyton-International Journal of Experimental Botany, Vol.84, No.1, pp. 51-57, 2015, DOI:10.32604/phyton.2015.84.051

 Abstract Morphological and growth characteristics of two Paspalum native species, and an enhanced species of the same genus, were evaluated for their potential use as lawns.
 Color; texture, stolon length and diameter, node number and length, width and number of leaves were determined under grass management conditions.
 The used plant material derived from the Paspalum collection (belonging to the PID UNER 2139 research project carried out at Facultad de Ciencias Agropecuarias).
 The trial consisted of twelve 1 m2 plots in four completely randomized blocks and was conducted from November 2010 to March 2011.
-All the characterictics were measured from the growth… More >
+All the characterictics were… More >

 • Open AccessOpen Access